aj27sargar/project/README.md

 ## Getting Started

-Open your terminal or text editor and use next command
+Open your terminal or text editor and use next command...

         git clone https://github.com/emmanuelkamala/amazon-clone.git